clbonoan/energy-efficiency/README.md

-# Smart Bulb Energy Saver with Raspberry Pi and Python
+# Smart Bulb Energy Efficiency with Raspberry Pi and Python

-This project reduces energy waste by automating a smart bulb using a Raspberry Pi and Python.
+This is a project done in my Computer Networks class.
+The goal is to reduce energy waste by automating a smart bulb using a Raspberry Pi and Python.
 By combining motion detection, presence sensing, and ambient light measurement, the system intelligently controls lighting based on real-time room conditions.

 ## Features